KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-10-17-industry-selection-framework.md

 ## What I'm Learning

 - Industry matters less than business quality and my ability to add value
-- But starting with favorable industry dynamics stacks odds in my favor
-- Looking for 3-5 industries to develop deep knowledge over next 6 months
+- Should narrow to 3-5 industries and research them cyclically
-- Talking to operators >>> reading reports about industries
+- Find ways to talk to operators